 Types of Swimming Pool Pump Filter Systems

-There are 3 main types of pool pumps: sand filters, cartridge filters, and D.E. (diatomaceous earth).
+There are 3 main types of above ground pool pumps: sand filters, cartridge filters, and D.E. (diatomaceous earth).
 While they all filter out debris, there are subtle differences between them.

 As the name suggests, they contain silica sand (or ‘filter sand’) that filters out dust and smaller particles as they sift through the sand.
 The sand acts like small sponges that can filter out particles as small as 20-40 microns, especially algae, which is around 30 microns.